 But that still leaves a few categories un-answered…

 Lets consider Ultralight users who venture off the beaten track for days or weeks at a time and will be nowhere near a plug-in point to be able to recharge from the grid.
 Here’s where the second battery and a solar panel can be an ideal solution.
 To unroll a solar panel on a kayak when travelling is rarely feasible but by having a spare battery that can be left at the campsite while you go exploring can allow you to return to a fully charged battery on sunny days.
-You can use a Torqeedo solar panel or any 24 volt solar panel with the right connections.
+You can use a Torqeedo solar panel or one of our folding solar panels any 24 volt solar panel with the right connections.
 You can even use two 12v panels in series, or as we did on the zodiac trip, four six volt panels in series.
-Just be sure that the maximum output does not exceed 4 amps.
-Any more than this will exceed the circuitry of the battery’s built-in charge controller and you’ll blow an internal fuse which requires return to service centre to repair.
-So its important to be sure that you don’t exceed this 4 amp rating.
+Just be sure that the maximum output does not exceed 4 amps if you are using an old battery (pre 2015).
+With the old model battery, any more than this will exceed the circuitry of the battery’s built-in charge controller and you’ll blow an internal fuse which requires return to service centre to repair.
+The newer batteries are internally limited to 4 amps so you don’t have to worry about this, and can connect as much solar as you want, the battery will just take the 4 amps it needs.

 The nice thing about this solar charge channel is that its working at around 30 volts and if we have enough solar panels, the power that we can get into the battery at 4 amps is 120 watts.
 This turns out to be around three times greater than the plug-in charger that comes with this battery.
 And here is the clue to how we can extend the range for other users, such as those with small sailing boats which already have a 12v battery on board for house power.